Easy Skillet Breakfast Potatoes

 - Butter + Oil: You’ll want a couple tablespoon of butter and olive oil to help fry the potatoes.

-- Seasonings: I use a pinch of cayenne for heat, a ½ teaspoon garlic powder, onion powder, and a sprinkle of smoked paprika.
+- Seasonings: I use a pinch of cayenne pepper for heat, a ½ teaspoon garlic powder, onion powder, and a sprinkle of smoked paprika.
 The smokiness help give these potatoes the most amazing flavor!
 You’ll also need kosher salt and black pepper.

 - Fresh herbs: these are optional, I like to have a stem of rosemary, a few sprigs of fresh thyme, and a smashed clove of garlic if time permits.
 This helps infuse the flavors into the oil before you fry up the potatoes.